Razer Blade 18 (2025) 18" specifications and in-depth review

 Has a MagSafe power adapter

-The Razer Blade 18 (2025) features sleep-and-charge USB ports, allowing you to charge devices while the laptop is in sleep mode.
-However, it does not include a MagSafe power adapter, which some users may prefer for its magnetic connection.
+The Razer Blade 18 (2025) includes sleep-and-charge USB ports, allowing connected devices to be charged even when the laptop is powered off or in sleep mode.
+It does not use a MagSafe power adapter.

 Features: